-'''

 System.out.println("Hello, World!");

-'''

 The System.out.println command puts the string "Hello, World!" to standard output and then it adds a newline.
 The semicolon is required for this statement because it is a worker statement.
 Try removing the semicolon and recompiling.
-You will see angry yellow.
+You will get a compiler error